gortaina/100DaysOfCode/100DaysOfCode_Round2.md

 ````
 ## Round 2 - 023/100 25/02/2020 - tuesday
 Solving problem with Map, Reduce, Filter, Zip and other function on python
-<br>Check out the code from [here -> exercises](./code/DSA-Python-Cap04-ExercicioS.md)
+<br>Check out the code [here -> exercises](./code/DSA-Python-Cap04-ExercicioS.md)
 <br> Carnival ?
 No thanks, I preffer programming, by the way I living by the code.
-If you like this party?
-Just go :)
+Are you like this party? yes ?
+Then Just go  🌈🍾🎭🎭🎭🎭
 <br>#100DaysOfCode
 <br><image  width="50%" height="50%" src="./img/Dragoes-Desfile-2018-180217.jpg" >
 <br><image  width="50%" height="50%" src="./img/mapreduce.jpg" >